 What does the JUMP program offer?

-The program offers monthly support meetings, home visitation, school groups, infant massage, playgroups, child passenger safety education and mentoring.
+The program offers monthly support meetings, home visitation, school groups, playgroups, child passenger safety education and mentoring.
 The program encourages continuing education, current and up-to-date immunizations of their children and prenatal care, etc. The teen parents are rewarded for these things by earning incentives such as diapers, wipes, baby bottles, etc.

 What is a Mentor?